kyraaan/digiseq-web-portal/README.md

 - Java 21
 - Spring Boot 3.3
 - Maven
+- Docker
 - PostgreSQL
-- Jooq
+- jOOQ
 - Flyway

 ### Running Locally

 To start the application locally, follow these steps:

+Unfortunately, jOOQ requires an active database connection, in order to generate the records during compilation.
+So we must first spin up our postgres instance before we can run any maven builds

+- `docker-compose up -d --scale app=0` This will start up all dependencies excluding the java app
+- `mvn flyway:migrate`
 - `mvn clean package -DskipTests`

-- `docker build -t digiseq-web-portal`
+- `docker build -t digiseq-web-portal .`

-- `docker-compose up` - This will bring up the app, the postgres instance and the pgadmin portal to access the db.
+- `docker-compose up app` - And finally bring up the app

+Then you should be able to see the health of the service http://localhost:8090/actuator/health

 To tear down
 `docker-compose down -v`
 ### To run the app via IntelliJ (useful for debugging)

-- `docker-compose up --scale app=0` This will start up all dependencies excluding the java app
+- `docker-compose up --scale app=0`
 - Start the app via IntelliJ on `local` profile

 ### Database access
 Access the local PGAdmin portal for database management: